j-freddy/j-freddy.github.io/_posts/2024-01-14-the-uci-protocol-for-chess-engines.md

 Let's implement a bare-bones UCI handler from the engine's perspective.

 Assume we have written an AI class with a method `choose_move` that takes in the board state.
-We'll use the popular [python-chess][python-chess] library for game logic.
+We'll use the [python-chess][python-chess] library for game logic.

 [python-chess]: https://python-chess.readthedocs.io/en/latest/